PEXANE2/azure-docs.tr-tr/articles/storage/common/storage-auth-aad-app.md

 Install-Package Microsoft.Identity.Web -Version 0.4.0-preview
 ```

-Ardından, aşağıdaki using deyimlerini HomeController.cs dosyasına ekleyin:
+Ardından, aşağıdaki using deyimlerini HomeController. cs dosyasına ekleyin:

 ```csharp
 using Microsoft.Identity.Web; //MSAL library for getting the access token